 Back in 2002, most Texas energy markets became fully deregulated, giving Texans a choice in their electricity provider (including natural gas and renewable energy providers).
 Prior to deregulated energy, Texans were served by their local utility company.
 Post deregulation, the local utility companies still exist (and remain regulated) - they are the owners and maintainers of the power lines and supporting infrastructure that transmits and distributes the energy from the power generation plants to Texas homes and businesses, but these local utilities no longer provide retail services for customers.

 This is the biggest difference between Texas and the other deregulated energy markets in the U.S. In the markets outside of Texas, the local utility is the default retail service provider for residential consumers and business owners.
-Having a default power supply provider in states like New York, Massachusetts, and Ohio is not truly a free market and reduces the opportunity for competition.
+Having a default power supply provider in states like New York, Massachusetts, and Ohio is not truly a free market and reduces the opportunity for competition, as well as investment in sustainable infrastructure.
 That’s why if you ever live in those places, you’ll quickly see much lower customer engagement and market participation even though consumers in those states technically a choice over their electric company.

 Over the last 20 years and as a direct result of electricity deregulation and the high participation from retail providers, Texans have benefited from access to a variety of electric plans from different energy suppliers.
 And because of customer choice, Texans can select an electricity plan that aligns with their budget, lifestyle, and values.
 In addition to competitive pricing and varying energy plan structures—which range from prepaid to 100% renewable—Texans are also rewarded with innovative products and services to inform and educate them on their consumption behavior.
 This includes rewards like digital communications, real-time data, bill forecasting, usage spike notifications, and even tips and recommendations on how to be more energy conscious.